Saudumm/scriptable-News-Widget/README.md

 - v1.0.2 - Support for iOS light and dark mode
 - v1.1.0 - Multi URL support in the code or via text files, better RSS support, support for Atom feeds, more customization options
 - v1.1.1 - Fix for links that don't start with http:// or https://
+- v1.1.2 - Fix for fetching images from RSS feeds
+- v1.1.3 - Added instructions for Script Updates and Widget Setup

 ## Setup: